 This Will Be Great

 Pros: Brand new Innova Discatchers.
 Practice basket is yellow - most others are red which make them easier to spot.
-Single basket on each hole but alternate pin positions marked.
+Two baskets on every hole.
 Played from the long tees - nice variety of hole lengths.
 A few long open holes but mostly medium or short technical holes through the woods.
 Fairways have been cleared of large trees.
 Good variety of shapes - you can use all your throws here.
 The park is beautiful and has lots of parking and has restrooms.
-Alternate shorter tees are available (although I didn't find all of them).
 Back nine features one great hole after another - loved #10, #13, #14, #15 in particular.
 First hole is wide open; second is mostly open which allows you to get some warmup.
 Number #4 is 766 feet of wide open for those who like to show off their big arm.
 It had rained a little the previous evening but the only wet spot was the grass leading up to the 18th tee.

-Cons: No tee pads yet.
-Navigation was tricky even with the map but that is a 1-time only problem.
-Some nasty shule off the fairways including poison ivy.
+Cons: Navigation was tricky even with the map but that is a 1-time only problem.
 Hole #1 is too close to where people hang out and play.
 Number #4 is 766 feet of wide open which won't be fun for smaller arms.
-The woods are crude and there were many insects.
-Some of the shule looks like it will grow up into a maze so expect to spend time searching for your disc if you go off the fairways.
-No benches or trash cans or next tee signs.
+No trash cans or next tee signs.

-Other Thoughts: I really enjoyed this course and expect to bump the rating to 4 or 4.5 depending on the improvements.
+Other Thoughts: I revisited again and have updated my review and well as increased my rating.
 People have put a lot of work into it and it is a proud addition to the I-81 corridor (it will remind you of Whispering Falls and Poor House Farm but prettier than either of those).
 When I got to #10, I thought "This will be my favorite hole" - long and straight but narrow and slightly downhill.
 Then I got to #13 and thought "No, this is it" - big downhill through the woods with scattered trees (plus I deuced it).
 Then I played #14 - uphill with the basket perched up on a ledge that forces you to land your disc nearby for a par - awesome.
 Then I played #15 - throw off that same ledge and curve it along the valley with scattered trees to a basket at the edge of the thicker woods. #18 finishes uphill with a 584-foot job that actually wasn't as hard as that sounds.
-The course really needs pads to move up; next tee signs would be helpful but of course aren't needed after a few plays.
-I look forward to coming back frequently and raising my rating (so fanboys if you are upset, let me know when improvements are made).

 Designer Response by: ferretdance03